 Remember why you are doing it

 To regain your focus, remind yourself of why you go out to work.
 This varies from person to person – some people it may be that they are making a difference to their community, for others it is setting a good example to their children, and for others, it is merely going out to earn money.
 There is no right or wrong answer to it, but reminding yourself of the benefits of going to work can make a massive change to your mindset.
+It’s pretty easy to find a registered childminder or a babysitting service to help you with childcare.

 Reestablish your morning routine